Tell the tardigrade messages: Share your actions for the planet

 Textile Tardigrades

-We developed this pattern to create the tardigrades for our Tardigrade Telephones.
+We developed a sewing pattern to create the tardigrades for our Tardigrade Telephones.
 They make lovely textile creature creations - fill with soft stuffing to make it cuddly, or sand to make a doorstop!

 By purchasing a pattern to make your very own Textile Tardigrade you’ll also be supporting Art and Energy to run more workshops reaching more participants and sharing our love for moss and #BeMoreMoss actions.